 - You cannot speak of a shared vision when no one knows where you are going

 - You cannot expect to be respected when you never show respect toward others.

-Accept that your value-led leadership gives you great power and influence, yet only if you are ready and willing to own it.
-Focused, constructive power becomes the force which creates the team which shows that the maxim “the whole is greater than the sum of its parts” is true.
-The mutual trust, respect, and deep connection becomes a powerful force within your organization no matter how big or small.
-Because these traits represent your key values in life and in business, you truly are also continuously taking your leadership to another level in a clear and balanced way.
+Accept that your value-led leadership gives you great power and influence yet only if you are ready and willing to own it.
+Focused, constructive, power becomes the force which creates the team that shows the maxim “the whole is greater than the sum of its parts” is true.
+The mutual trust, respect, and deep connection become a powerful force within your organization no matter how big or small.
+When these traits represent your key values in life and in business, you are also continuously taking your leadership to another level in a clear and balanced way.